 UPSC CSE Economics Optional

-Economics optional is important for the UPSC CSE exam because its preparation will cover General Studies paper III syllabus as well that includes most of the similar topics such as Indian economy, agriculture, industry, infrastructure, budget, banking, etc. This can save time and effort in preparing for both the papers.
-An understanding of economy is of course beneficial for civil servant officers which provides them with critical knowledge on public finance, international relations, and overall working of the economy.
-It enhances practical knowledge and sharpens logical skills expected out of a civil servant.
+Moreover, the understanding of economy is beneficial for civil servant officers, as it provides them with critical knowledge on public finance, international relations, and a comprehensive working of the economy.
+It also enhances the practical knowledge of aspirants and sharpens the logical skills expected out of a civil servant.

 Benefits of Choosing Economics Optional

 Challenges of Choosing Economics Optional